anahita83radfar/yoga-lovers/README.md

 # Credits
 ### Content
+- The font in the Yoga Lovers website were taken from Google Fonts [Google Fonts](https://fonts.google.com/)
 - The icons in the footer and sign up form were taken from [Font Awesome](https://fontawesome.com/)
-- The code to make zoom effect animation on home and courses page banner, and the code to make sign up form was taken from the CI [Love Running](https://#) project.
+- The code to make zoom effect animation on the home page and courses page banner, and the code to make sign up form was taken from the CI [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/03-creating-the-hero-image/02-hero-image-animation) project.

 ### Media
-- The photos used on the home, courses and sign up page are from [Pexels](https://www.pexels.com/sv-se/)
+- The photos used on the home page, the courses page, and the sign up page are from [Pexels](https://www.pexels.com/sv-se/sok/yoga/)